nedamhs/AI-Interviewer/README.md

 For the REST environment variables, create a **Server-To-Server OAuth** app in a similar way you would build the general app.
 Make sure to give your Server-To-Server App the **scopes** for all **Meeting** methods and **User** methods.
 Then, copy the corresponding variables to your .env file.

-For the Calendly integrated version, first create a Calendly account and create a scheduled meeting, selecting **Zoom** as its **location**. once an interview is scheduled via calendly, the zoom link can be accessed via Calendly API. the Calendly API key can be accessed from [here](https://calendly.com/integrations/api_webhooks).
+For the Calendly integrated version, first create a Calendly account and create a Calendly event, selecting **Zoom** as its **location**.
+Once an interview is scheduled via calendly, its zoom link can be accessed via Calendly API.
+The Calendly API key can be accessed from [here](https://calendly.com/integrations/api_webhooks).

 ## Running